C-Adam/Coding-Notes/JavaScript/Note.md

 console.log(restaurant.openingHours?.mon?.open); //This would print undefined

-/*The "?" checks the existance of all of the elements before it, then if they do exist, it would return undefined if the property before the "?" does not exist.
-Without this optional chaining, we would receive an error*/
+/*The "?" checks the existence of all elements before it.
+If an element does not exist, "undefined" would be returned instead of proceeding.
+Without this optional chaining, we would receive an error because: monday is already undefined and trying to access an property of an undefined element results in a error.*/
 ```